kbarni/Annotation/creating_forms.md

 The interface of the *Annotation* app is fully configurable that can be adapted it to any project.

-The forms are defined in `.ui` text files which have to be in the `Documents` folder of the device.
+The forms are defined in `.ui` text files which have to be in the `Documents/annotation_forms/` folder of the device.

 ![image](Documentation/screenshot_form.png)